gnang/Arithmetic-Formulas-Encoding-Package/README.md

 # Usage

-To obtain a list of all formula encodings which use only adition fanin 2 gates and which evaluate to an integer n, we use the following instructions.
+To obtain a list of all formula encodings which use only addition fanin 2 gates and which evaluate to an integer n, we use the following instructions.

 ```python